How to Split the Check at a Restaurant Without Awkwardness

 Technology Makes It Easy

-Restaurant bill splitting works best when expectations are set early.
+Restaurant bill splitting works best when the method is decided early.
 Equal splits suit similar orders.
-Item-based splits make sense when prices vary.
+Item-based splits work better when spending differs.

 🍽️